 Knife handle

-For decades, the handles in Japan were made of the worst quality materials because they were considered irrelevant, they were changed often and were really the Achilles heel of Japanese knives.
-With the modernization of production and the increase in standards related to the quality of the handle in the world, they also adapted the production so that even the most demanding users cannot complain.
+For decades, handles in Japan were made of the worst quality materials because they were considered irrelevant, were often replaced, and were truly the Achilles' heel of Japanese knives.
+With the modernization of production and the increase in standards related to the quality of the handle in the world, they have adapted the production so that even the most demanding users cannot complain.
 We classify the handle of a knife according to the following bases: the shape of the handle, the way the handle and the blade are joined and the material from which the handle is made.

 HANDLE SHAPE

-According to the shape, the handles are divided into: Traditional Japanese, Western style and Hybrid.
+According to the shape, the handles are divided into: traditional Japanese, Western style and hybrids.

-Traditional Japanese Wa Handles can be octagonal, oval, or D-shaped.
-These handles give the knife a lighter overall feel and balance forward.
+Traditional Japanese handles (Wa Handle) can be octagonal, oval or D-shaped.
+These handles give a lighter overall feel and balance to the knife forward.
 Most often, they consist of two parts, the larger one - the body of the handle, which is made of different types of natural or stabilized wood, and the smaller part - the collar of the handle.
 The collar has the task of securing the part where the handle is closest to the blade and where it actually ends up with the most pressure during use.
 Traditionally, the handle collar is made from bison horn, and can be made from metal or plastic.
 These handles can be coated with edible oils to extend their life.
 If these handles get damaged over time, it is not a reason to worry, because they can be replaced very easily.

 Octagonal handles, as the name suggests, have eight corners on them, which allows for a secure grip without slipping.
-It is not necessary that every angle on the handle must be absolutely symmetrical, but it is increasingly popular to make these handles in an eccentric design.
+It is not necessary that every angle on the handle has to be absolutely symmetrical, but it is increasingly popular to make these handles in an eccentric design.

 The oval shape of the handle is the most traditional shape and is often seen on traditional Japanese knives.
 The design of these handles is very simple.

-The D-shaped handle is designed to provide greater comfort for right- or left-handed users.
+The D-shaped handle is designed to provide greater comfort for right-handed users.

-A hybrid form would be any form that deviates from those mentioned above.
-Manufacturers are constantly looking for new ways to attract customers and for that purpose they come up with a wide variety of shapes, some of which look like they came from science fiction movies.
+A hybrid form would be any form that deviates from the above.
+Manufacturers are constantly looking for new ways to attract customers and for that purpose they come up with a wide variety of shapes, some of which look like props from science fiction movies.

 Here we distinguish three types of handles: Full tang, Half tang and Hidden tang.

 The tang is the part of the blade that goes into the handle.
-Therefore, a Full tang would represent a handle where the Tang part goes through the entire handle and "cuts it in half" lengthwise.
+Therefore, Full tang would represent a handle in which the tang part passes through the entire handle and "cuts " it in half lengthwise.
 These handles are virtually indestructible and last as long as the blade itself.
-A half tang would be a similar thing with the tang part coming up to half the overall length of the handle.
+A half tang differs from a full tang in that the tang section reaches half the total length of the handle.
 These two types of joints are used in combination with the western handle shape.
-Hidden tang is a joint in which we cannot actually see the tang part of the knife, but it is hidden in the handle itself.
+Hidden tang is a joint in which we cannot see the Tang part on the knife, but it is hidden in the handle itself.
 It is characteristic of Japanese handle shapes and is designed so that the handle can be easily replaced if it starts to deteriorate or we just don't like it anymore.

 HANDLE MATERIAL